contember/docs/docs/schema/migrations.md

 title: Schema migrations
 ---

+Schema migrations are JSON files gradually describing project schema changes - e.g. new entities or ACL updates.

+## Basic commands

+### Creating a diff using `migrations:diff`

 After you update your schema, you need to create a migration for your change, otherwise Contember won't see it.

 There is a command to rescue you: